The nation was already on the economic brink before COVID-19 hit.

 Despite a relatively strong early financial response, particularly in terms of debt relief, Argentina's financial response is weak, due to its relatively modest spending as compared to other countries.

 - Financial stimulus as share of GDP 6%

 - Debt forebearance 1

 The Argentine authorities have consistently communicated fact- and science-based information to the public through weekly press briefings.

 - Press freedom 0

-Having experienced a surge last September, and extension of the lockdown helped to bring case and death rates down.
+Having experienced a surge last September, an extension of the lockdown helped to bring case and death rates down.
 However, Argentina's score remains near the median due to high cumulative case and death rates over time.

 - Strict lockdown taking major economic toll: Imposing the strictest lockdown in Latin America, Argentina had early success limiting cases, but implementation has contributed to a major contraction in the economy.
 Read More

 - Debt burden hindered financial response: Argentina's historically rocky relationship with the IMF has hindered its ability to respond to the pandemic financially, as it must balance stabilization of its economy and responding to the needs of its citizens with the conditions of its debt restructuring agreement with the Fund.
 Read More

 Compared with Other Western Hemisphere Countries